leaflabs/libmaple/docs/source/hardware/maple.rst

 * **PWM Marketing Mistake**: We originally sold the Maple advertising 22 channels of 16-bit hardware PWM; actually the Maple only has 15.

+* **Reset and NJTRST tied together**: The MCU's reset pin is tied to PB4, the NJTRST pin, which is pin 43.
+Thus, attempting to use pin 43 as a GPIO will reset your board (and also prevents the JTAG "reset halt") command from working properly.
+It's possible to cut the trace, but doing so will damage your board, so we *do not recommend it* unless you're very sure about what you're doing.

 Rev 1
 ^^^^^